geeekai/atom/README.md

 # Example: Building a Temporal Knowledge Graph (TKG) with ATOM from LLMS History

-In this example, we demonstrate how to use ATOM to extract factoids from a dataset, build a dynamic Temporal Knowledge Graph (TKG) across different observation timestamps, and finally visualize the graph using Neo4j.
+In this example, we demonstrate how to use ATOM to extractatomic factsfrom a dataset, build a dynamic Temporal Knowledge Graph (TKG) across different observation timestamps, and finally visualize the graph using Neo4j.

 The process involves:
 1. **Loading Data**: Reading an Excel file containing LLMS history with associated observation dates.
-2. **Factoid Extraction**: Using the `LangchainOutputParser` to extract factoids from the text.
+2. **Factoid Extraction**: Using the `LangchainOutputParser` to extractatomic factsfrom the text.
-3. **Graph Construction**: Grouping factoids by observation date and building a knowledge graph that merges atomic KGs from different timestamps.
+3. **Graph Construction**: Groupingatomic factsby observation date and building a knowledge graph that merges atomic KGs from different timestamps.
 4. **Visualization**: Rendering the final graph using the GraphIntegrator module connected to a Neo4j database.

 Below is the derived example code: